 As a construction manager, your salary can vary, depending on the area, project and employer you’re working for.
 At the start of your career you can expect to earn between £27,000 and £33,000 per year, with this increasing to £40,000 – £60,000 as you gain more experience.

 Planning, decision-making, and problem-solving skills are essential, in order to handle the day-to-day running of a construction site and to overcome any potential obstacles you may face throughout a project.

 Maths and IT skills are also important.
 You’ll need an in-depth knowledge of various building methods and be competent using project management and financial computer software.

 What qualifications do I need?

-Alternatively, you can apply for a Modern Apprenticeship through the Construction Industry Training Board (CITB), after studying a number of subjects such as English, maths, science and technology.
-You can then study part-time for a HNC/HND.
+Alternatively, you can apply for a Modern Apprenticeship through the Construction Industry Training Board (CITB), after studying a number of subjects such as English, maths, science, and technology.
+You can then study part-time for an HNC/HND.

 You’ll also need a Construction Skills Certification Scheme (CSCS) card to work on a construction site, and will need to have passed a health and safety test.

 What are the hours and conditions?

 Working on-site can be dusty, noisy, and dangerous.
 A lot of your time will be spent outdoors, meaning you’ll face all manner of different weather conditions.